skalenetwork/sgxwallet/README.md

 Note that `configure, Makefile` and `Makefile.in` files are created by `automake` tools on the fly.
 Please do not add these files to the source tree!

+To add new source and include files to app and enclave, edit the corresponding "Makefile.am" file and then re-run configure.

+If you change .edl file, you need to re-run configure too.